dingo-gw/dingo-T1/README.md

 This is the companion repository for the preprint `Flexible Gravitational-Wave Parameter Estimation with Transformers`, which introduces a flexible transformer-based architecture paired with a training strategy that enables adaptation to diverse gravitational wave~(GW) analysis settings at inference time.
-We call the final model DINGO-T1 (DINGO Transforer, version 1) which we make publicly available on [Zenodo](https://zenodo.org/records/17726076).
+We call the final model DINGO-T1 (DINGO Transformer, version 1) which we make publicly available on [Zenodo](https://zenodo.org/records/17726076).

 This repository contains a tutorial showing how to download the DINGO-T1 and run inference on an example event.